Free shipping is one of the greatest tools in your marketing tool belt. Learn how to use it to boost sales on Shopify.

 But just because you build it doesn't mean they'll come.
 You need to let your customers know what you're offering and motivate them to add more to their order so they can qualify for your free shipping minimum.
-That's where Bold Sales Motivator powered by Shop Circle, comes in.
+That's where SC Sales Motivator, formerly known as Bold Sales Motivator, comes in.

 In this article, we’ll cover how to offer free shipping, but also how to get your customers excited and motivated to spend enough to qualify for it!